wix/Detox/docs/More.AndroidSupportStatus.md

 })
 ```

-### Longer version
+### Details

-Detox Android is a standard Android integration test.
-It has many twists though, for example, it is completely asynchronous.
+Detox Android is a standard Android integration test with many twists.
+For example, it is completely asynchronous.
 The test cases are not compiled, they come through a websocket from the JS test runner via a json protocol.
+They are evaulated inside the app and the result along with a possible debug informations are sent back to the JS test runner.

 It uses Espresso internally, therefore you must use an AndroidJUnitRunner as your test runner (or a subclass of it).